HEPTACOM/heptaconnect-package-shopware-6/docs/examples/custom-json-response-validation.md

 ###### src/Resources/services.xml

-Tag service so it is picked up as validator
+Tag service so it is picked up as validator.
+Depending on the tag it impacts communication with the Admin API or the Store API.

 ```xml
 <?xml version="1.0" ?>